-In 2015, daily catches of Coho and Steelhead smolts at the off-channel weirs at the beginning and end of the trapping period were very low compared to catches during the peak of the migration (Figures 5.3 and 5.4).
+In 2016, daily catches of Coho and Steelhead smolts at the off-channel weirs at the beginning and end of the trapping period were very low compared to catches during the peak of the migration (Figures 5.3 and 5.4).
 Therefore, we assumed that population closure was largely met, and that captures at the weirs accurately represented total smolt output.
-Observed mortality was < 1% for all target species at the off-channel weirs with the exception of coho at Overland Channel with 3% mortality.
-No incidents of weir failure or fish leakage were apparent at the off-channel sites during 2015.
+Observed mortality was < 1% for all target species at the off-channel weirs with the exception of Coho at Overland Channel with 3% mortality.
+No incidents of weir failure or fish leakage were apparent at the off-channel sites during 2016.

-An aggregate total of 3,620 Coho were captured at the downstream weirs as they outmigrated from the Overland, Or Creek, Archery Ponds and Grant's Tomb off-channel sites (Table 5.2).
-Coho abundance in Archery Pond, where a new pond was constructed in 2013, increased by 63% to 456 smolts from 2014 (279 smolts), which was already a substantial increase from prior to construction (19 - 191 smolts, 2011-2013).
-Total Steelhead smolt production for the Overland, Or Creek, Archery Ponds and Grant's Tomb off-channel sites was 112 smolts (Table 5.2).
-Mean weighted density of Coho smolts in the off-channel sites was 17.1smolts/100 m2 while Steelhead smolt density was 0.5 smolts/100 m2 (Table 5.2).
+In 2016, an aggregate total of 4,386 Coho and 182 Steelhead smolts were captured at the downstream weirs as they outmigrated from the Overland, Or Creek, Archery Ponds and Grant's Tomb off-channel sites (Table 5.2).
+Mean weighted density of Coho smolts in the off-channel sites was 21 smolts/100 m2 while Steelhead smolt density was 0.9 smolts/100 m2 (Table 5.2).